Skip to main content

 News + Events

-Block #8: 2025 Urban Expo.
-The Expo is a unique event that brings together students, faculty, staff, and the San Diego community to celebrate the research capstone projects of USP and RED graduating students as well as showcase work from students in DUSP courses.
-Urban Expo is held on March 13th, 2025, 4-7:15pm in Price Center West Ballroom.
+2026 Urban Expo The Expo is a unique event that brings together students, faculty, staff, and the San Diego community to celebrate the research capstone projects of USP and RED graduating students as well as showcase work from students in DUSP courses.
+Mar 12, 2026, 4-7:15pm at Price Center West Ballroom

 What We Do